amitsaha/amitsaha.github.io/content/py-ast-straightplugin-nox.md

 ## Core analyser engine

-The core analyser engine uses the [ast](https://docs.python.org/3/library/ast.html) module to create an AST node - basically, we call the [parse()](https://docs.python.org/3/library/ast.html#ast.parse) function and we get back an AST Node object which we can then use to traverse through the various nodes using the [walk](https://docs.python.org/3/library/ast.html#ast.walk) function.
+The core analyser engine uses the [ast](https://docs.python.org/3/library/ast.html) module to create an AST node.
+Checkout this PyCon 2018 talk - [The AST and Me](https://www.youtube.com/watch?v=XhWvz4dK4ng) if you want to learn more.

+Basically, we call the [parse()](https://docs.python.org/3/library/ast.html#ast.parse) function and we get back an AST Node object which we can then use to traverse through the various nodes using the [walk](https://docs.python.org/3/library/ast.html#ast.walk) function.
 Here's the code for the engine at the time of
 writing: